 Water comes from a borehole, pumped using the home grown electricity.

-They also make their own 100% bio-diesel from waste vegetable oil.
+We also make their own 100% bio-diesel from waste vegetable oil.
 This powers a car, Landrover and the tractor, and is used to deliver the meat boxes.
 That means that all the work done on the farm, all deliveries and general driving is almost completely CO2 free.

-As members of the SuperHomes Network, they hold regular ‘Open Days’ for the public to learn about, see and touch the various energy saving measures and renewable energy devices, as well as enjoying the land and animals on an organic farm walk.
+As members of the SuperHomes Network, we hold regular ‘Open Days’ for the public to learn about, see and touch the various energy saving measures and renewable energy devices, as well as enjoying the land and animals on an organic farm walk.

 I have given presentations about our efforts at The Royal Agriculture College, The Transition Network conference, the Eco-Innovations conference held at Westminster Hall, Renewable Energy conference and various other conferences and meetings, including speaking in Parliament to MPs from an All Party Parliamentary Group and numerous local and Transition groups.
 More on that at www.TransitionNC.org (click on Local Food Producers Directory and Cottage Farm).

-We are active members of the Tamar Valley Organic Group, a research group of practicing organic farmers working with the Duchy College and Clear About Carbon.
+We are active members of the Tamar Valley Organic Group, a research group of practising organic farmers working with the Duchy College and Clear About Carbon.
 This year we have over-sown our permanent pastures with an innovative mix of several old varieties of grass, legumes and other fodder plants, such as chicory, lucerne, and yarrow.
 All these varieties are perennials with extensive root systems and high feed value.
 The aim is to ensure 100% grass feeding by extending the season in both directions, by achieving high drought resistance and by saturating the soil with root systems to eventually allow overwintering in the fields.

 Our sustainability ethos also extends to the type of machinery used.
 Almost all our machinery was bought second hand, all mechanical with no electronic components and thus maintainable and repairable by local mechanics, helping to maintain local skill base and keep value circulating in the local community.